Arseha/peakonly/README.md

 - .mzML

-To preprocess your first spectrum you should do a few similiar steps:
+To preprocess your first spectrum you should do a few simple steps:

 - download current repository
 - install requirements: